-However, if you’ve decided that you want to gamble for a little bit, and wouldn’t mind getting a drink while you wait, in order to get the most bang out of your buck be sure to order something a little more premium… and avoid ordering sodas, bottled water, coffee, or cheap beer.
+However, if you’ve decided that you want to gamble for a little bit and wouldn’t mind getting a drink while you wait, be sure to order something a little more premium.
+Avoid ordering sodas, bottled water, coffee, or cheap beer.
+And remember to tip!

-TIP: When you start to feel tipsy, immediately stop with the free drinks… or you’ll just end up sitting there gambling away your hard earned money, while your $5 beer takes 20 minutes to arrive.
+When you start to feel tipsy, immediately stop with the free drinks!
+Otherwise you’ll just end up sitting there gambling away your hard earned money, while your $5 beer takes 20 minutes to arrive.

 How to score discount show tickets